icexiaoyou/Yolov5-Object-Detection/README.md

 ## 1.2.
 WorkSpace Introduction
 *The directory also includes two parts, which this project calls the workspace.*

-The first part consists of three folders, named datasets, voc_dataset and yolo_dataset.
+The first part consists of three folders, named datasets, voc_dataset and yolo_dataset.<br>
-datasets: the final storage location of the custom dataset
+datasets: the final storage location of the custom dataset<br>
-voc_dataset: the storage location of pascal voc dataset
+voc_dataset: the storage location of pascal voc dataset<br>
 yolo_dataset: the storage location of yolo dataset [temporary]

 The second part consists of four scrpit, named test_installation.py, preprocess.py, voc_to_yolo.py and data_split.py.
 Full comments are in every python script.